ErwVal/Hotel-Management-Website/README.md

 # Hotel-Management-Website
-A hotel website in React-TypeScript and C#.
+A hotel website using React-TypeScript, C#, and PostgreSQL.

 ## Description